 “I think it’s more about a lean.
 A lean and a tilt during hose procedure.”

 “Don’t give up hope.”

-Joe tried the butt hose again today, this time removing his underwear completely and placing them out of the way before commencement.
-An innovative solution that I applauded, and while I think he’s making progress I don’t know if he’ll ever be a true convert.
-I still hear him in there, toilet paper roll rumbling away, like a participant in a log rolling contest.
-Running as fast as he can and going nowhere.
+Joe tried the butt hose again today, this time removing his underwear completely and placing them out of the way before commencement, an innovative solution that I applauded, and while I think he’s making progress I don’t know if he’ll ever be a true convert.
+I still hear him in there, toilet paper roll rumbling away, like a man in a log rolling contest., running as fast as he can and going nowhere.